 We would like to remind members that these documents provide guidance only.
 Each production must be assessed on the basis of its own unique circumstances and appropriate protocols should be created for the production accordingly.

-Pact, ITV, BBC, Sky, Channel 4, Channel 5, STV, ITN, and the Association for Commercial Broadcasters and On-Demand Services (COBA) joined forces to introduce new industry wide guidelines for producing television safely in the weeks and months ahead.
+Pact, ITV, BBC, Sky, Channel 4, Channel 5, STV, ITN, and the Association for Commercial Broadcasters and On-Demand Services (COBA) joined forces to introduce new industry wide guidelines for producing television safely during the Coronavirus pandemic.

 Close Contact Cohorts and increased screening for COVID-19 - protocol for TV production

 This document builds on the industry wide guidelines (TV Production Guidance Managing The Risk of Coronavirus (COVID-19) in Production Making) outlining a high-level framework for the effective assessment and management of Coronavirus (COVID-19) risk in TV production.

 BFC high-end TV & film production guidance (Last updated 1st April 2021)

 The BFC document is intended to provide high-level guidance to manage COVID-19 specific risk in producing film and high-end TV drama in the UK.
 In the case of high-end TV drama productions, the BFC guidance should be considered alongside the broadcaster guidance above.

 The BFC guidance document can be downloaded here.